qo0p/dsv-service-launcher/README.md

 # Initialize

-Unzip dsv-server.zip
-Unzip vpn-client.zip
+Unzip `dsv-server.zip` and `vpn-client.zip`

-So, directory structure should look like
+So, directory structure should look like as below:
 ```
 ...
 ./dsv-server